backyardbiomech/APlabs/docs/207/lab_7_Spirometry.md

 - Tidal volume (TV): Inspire normally, then expire normally into the spirometer.
 The number on the gauge is your TV.

-- Inspiratory reserve volume (IRV): Inspire maximally.
+- Inspiratory capacity (IC): Inspire maximally.
 Expire into the spirometer normally (do not force any air out).
 Record the volume shown on the gauge.
-This volume includes your TV, so subtract TV from this volume to get IRV.
+This volume includes your TV, so subtract TV from this volume to get IRV.  $IC - TV = IRV$

 - Expiratory reserve volume (ERV): Expire normally.
 Now, put the spirometer to your mouth and forcefully and completely expire the air that remains in your lungs.
 The number on the gauge is your ERV.